acumartini/dectet-public/README.md

 ##### Save

 To Save (or Delete )a preset select the `SAVE` tab at the bottom of the Settings interface and press one of the 50 presets (divided into groups of 10).
 A preset button is red when a preset is saved at that location and grey when there is no preset saved.
-Press a button with no saved preset to captures the current Rack with its patch points, the state of all Module Controls, and other important Module-specific data.
+Press a button with no saved preset to capture the current Rack with its patch points, the state of all Module Controls, and other important Module-specific data.
 Pressing a button that contains a preset will present an Overwrite Confirmation message box, and pressing `Overwrite` will overwrite the preset.
 To cancel the overwrite, press the `X` to close the message box.
 To delete a preset, press and hold a button with a saved preset.
-A a Delete Confirmation message box will appear and pressing the `Delete` button will delete the preset.
+A Delete Confirmation message box will appear and pressing the `Delete` button will delete the preset.
 To cancel the delete, press the `X` to close the message box.

 <img src="assets/user_interface.display.navigation_bar.settings.save.1.png" width="750" />